Project Layout

 configs directory

-This directory contains your application's configuration files.
+The configs directory is located at the root of your project, alongside the app and public directories.
+Because it contains configuration files rather than PHP classes, it is not part of the PSR-4 namespace structure.
+It contains your application's configuration files.
 The most important file is app.php, which controls the core settings of your application.
 See the Configuration section for more details.

 controllers directory